 Food For Thought: The Importance of Nutrition for Mental Health

 “Most of us are aware that what we eat is important for the health of our bodies and the prevention of disease; but we may not be aware that nutrition is also an important factor in the health of our minds and the prevention/treatment of mental illness.
 In this updated talk, Dr. Plowright will explore the scientific evidence which demonstrates a connection between our food choices and our mental wellness and will teach us how to eat for a healthy brain.”

 Dr. Linda Plowright is a psychiatrist working in London.
 She has a fellowship in Integrative Medicine through the University of Arizona College of Medicine and she is an adjunct professor in the Department of Psychiatry at Western University.
 She is on staff at the Child and Parent Resource Institute (CPRI) in the Dual Diagnosis Program and at Parkwood Institute in the Operational Stress Injury Clinic.
 Her professional interests include Integrative Medicine (including nutrition, exercise, sleep and stress management), mindfulness, clinical hypnosis, trauma and cross-cultural health.

-ROSE CORA PERRY - FESTIVAL EMCEE
+glenN whitehead - FESTIVAL EMCEE

 JENNA GOODHAND - Festival Emcee